-206. Plaintiffs repeat and re-allege the previous factual and jurisdictional allegations in this complaint.

-- 207. The Administrative Procedure Act ("APA"), 5 U.S.C. § 706(2), prohibits federal agencies from taking any action that is arbitrary, unconstitutional, and contrary to statute. - 208.
-Defendants' decision to add a citizenship question is contrary to the Census Clause as well as the Fifth Amendment, and therefore violates the APA as an unconstitutional agency action. - 209.
+- 208. Plaintiffs repeat and re-allege the previous factual and jurisdictional allegations in this complaint. - 209.
+The Administrative Procedure Act ("APA"), 5 U.S.C. § 706(2), prohibits federal agencies from taking any action that is arbitrary, unconstitutional, and contrary to statute. - 210.
+Defendants' decision to add a citizenship question is contrary to the Census Clause as well as the Fifth Amendment, and therefore violates the APA as an unconstitutional agency action. - 211.
 Defendants' decision is also arbitrary and capricious for multiple independent reasons.
 These reasons include: - a.
 Defendants violated 13 U.S.C. § 141(f); - b.
 Defendants violated 44 U.S.C. § 3504(e); - c.
 Defendants violated OMB Statistical Policy Directive No.1; - d.
 Defendants violated OMB Statistical Policy Directive No. 2; - e.
-Defendants violated the Census Bureau Statistical Quality Guidelines and the Census Bureau Statement of Commitment to Scientific Integrity; - f.
+Defendants violated the Census Bureau Statistical Quality Guidelines and the Census Bureau Statement of Commitment to Scientific Integrity;

+- f.
 Defendants failed to follow key provisions of the 2020 Census Operational Plan; - g.
-Defendants failed to consult with their advisory panels, including the

-National Advisory Committee on Racial, Ethnic, and Other Populations and the Census

-Scientific Advisory Committee; - h.
-Defendants failed to adequately explain why adding a citizenship question is necessary for enforcement of the VRA, which is the purported purpose of adding the question;

-- Defendants' stated purpose of adding the citizenship question to help enforce the VRA is pre-textual; - j.
-The Defendants' decision to add the citizenship question was as a result of political pressure applied on the process, and did not reflect reasoned decision-making; - k.
-Defendants' inclusion of the citizenship question will actually undermine enforcement of the VRA because it will produce skewed and inaccurate race and ethnicity data; - Defendants failed to adequately study and assess the impact of adding a citizenship question, in contravention of Defendants' policies, historical practices, and legal obligations. - m.
-Defendants failed to adequately explain why the citizenship question is being added to the 2020 Decennial Census when it has not been included on a Decennial Census since 1950; and - n.
-Defendants' decision was contrary to the evidence before them, which is that adding the citizenship question will produce a significant increase in the undercount of persons living in the United States, and particularly among Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color that have historically been undercounted; - 210.
+Defendants failed to consult with their advisory panels, including the National Advisory Committee on Racial, Ethnic, and Other Populations and the Census Scientific Advisory Committee; - h.
+Defendants failed to adequately explain why adding a citizenship question is necessary for enforcement of the VRA, which is the purported purpose of adding the question; - i.
+Defendants' stated purpose of adding the citizenship question to help enforce the VRA is pre-textual; - j.
+Defendants' inclusion of the citizenship question will actually undermine enforcement of the VRA because it will produce skewed and inaccurate race and ethnicity data; - k.
+Defendants failed to adequately study and assess the impact of adding a citizenship question, in contravention of Defendants' policies, historical practices, and legal obligations. - Defendants failed to adequately explain why the citizenship question is being added to the 2020 Decennial Census when it has not been included on a Decennial Census since 1950; and - m.
+Defendants' decision was contrary to the evidence before them, which is that adding the citizenship question will produce a significant increase in the undercount of persons living in the United States, and particularly among Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color that have historically been undercounted; - 212.
 Defendants' APA violations cause ongoing harm to Plaintiffs and their members because as explained their members are immigrants of color and live in communities where immigrants of color constitute significant portions of the populations; and provide services to immigrant communities of color, and as such, these violations will deprive them of the political influence and funding to which they would be entitled by a more accurate census.